Achilleasein/achilleasein/_posts/2020-10-25-git_windows_c.md

     {% include aligner.html images="reverse_search.PNG" column=1 %}
     The cmd will autofill the rest, then press enter and done, you have changed directory without the need to type everything manually.

-    2. You can create custom bash commands, [here](https://dev.to/mollynem/4-simple-steps-for-custom-bash-commands-4c58) is a simple guide.
+    2. You can create custom bash commands, [here](https://dev.to/mollynem/4-simple-steps-for-custom-bash-commands-4c58) is a simple guide or follow the instructions below:
+      - cd ~ , this will bring you to home directory
+      - In there is the .bashrc, to view it use the command ls -la
+      - Edit it and find the alias, there you can add you custom command as follows: alias cdtodesk ='cd /usr/Desktop/github' Keep in mind that the directory is an example, its more like in the photo above.

     <!-- Simple setup to run c/cpp and use github on W10  -->